JeromeChallet/tribute-page/README.md

 # Census Web Page

-Welcome to the Census Web Page, a simple HTML and CSS page designed for census-like interactions.
+Welcome to the Tribute Page to Michael Crichton, a simple HTML and CSS page designed to learn about his lifetime accomplishements.

 ## Introduction

-This project is a basic web page created using HTML and CSS to simulate a census-like experience.
+This project is a basic web page created using HTML and CSS.
 It's intended for educational purposes or as a starting point for web development projects.
 The web page is static, without any backend logic or JavaScript functionality, making it easy to understand and modify.

 ## Features